Download Music from Freegal

 If you are experiencing problems downloading music from Freegal, check the issues list at the bottom of this page, and contact us if you continue to have problems.
 Help is also available at the Freegal FAQ page.

 Freegal is a downloadable music service that provides access to millions of songs, more than 100 genres of music, over 12,000 music videos, and over 28,000 record labels including the U.S. Sony Music Entertainment Catalog.

 You can access Freegal with your Liverpool Public Library Card and PIN.
 If you do not have a PIN, please stop in at the Library and a staff member will be happy to set one up for you.

 How does Freegal work?

-You can download up to three songs, or one song and one music video, per week (Monday through Sunday).
+You can download up to three songs per week (Monday through Sunday).
+A music video counts as two songs.
 The songs and music videos are yours to keep.
 It is legal because the library pays for the service.

 How do I search Freegal?